What Is Interventional Pulmonology?

 Freeze and remove airway tissue

-A cryoprobe freezes and removes abnormal tissue or takes large biopsy samples from the airways — better yield than standard forceps biopsy.
+A cryoprobe freezes and removes abnormal tissue or takes large biopsy samples from the airways, with better yield than standard forceps biopsy.

 Used for: